pineapple45/keeper-app/README.md

 ### TECHNOLOGIES USED
 -  Front-end: React (react-hooks), Material-UI
--  Back-end :Firebase for storing data.
+-  Back-end : Firebase for storing data.
 -  Hosting : Firebase Hosting is used.